-Entertainment Fashion & Style Your Guide to Lip Piercings Everything you need to know Share PINTEREST Email Print Pinterest Fashion & Style Tattoos and Body Piercings Accessories Tops & Sweaters Dresses Skirts Jeans Pants Outerwear Lingerie & Swimwear Do It Yourself Shoes Skincare Advice Makeup Hair Fragrance Kids and Teens Bumps & Babies Learn More By Karen L. Hudson Contributing Writer Karen L. Hudson is a tattoo artist and contributing writer for Byrdie. our editorial process Karen L. Hudson Updated April 13, 2019 Standard lip piercings are pretty simple — a single piercing just outside the perimeter of the upper or lower lip that is decorated with either a CBR, circular barbell or labret stud.
+Entertainment Fashion & Style Your Guide to Lip Piercings Everything you need to know Share PINTEREST Email Print Pinterest Fashion & Style Tattoos and Body Piercings Accessories Tops & Sweaters Dresses Skirts Jeans Pants Do It Yourself Shoes Skincare Advice Makeup Hair Fragrance Kids and Teens Bumps & Babies Learn More By Karen L. Hudson Karen L. Hudson Writer Karen L. Hudson is a tattoo artist and contributing writer.
+She has been an amateur artist as a hobby since grade school, and served a 12 month tattoo apprenticeship in a tattoo studio.
+Learn about our Editorial Process Updated on 04/13/19 Standard lip piercings are pretty simple — a single piercing just outside the perimeter of the upper or lower lip that is decorated with either a CBR, circular barbell or labret stud.
 It can be a single piercing or multiple piercings — there are no rules.
 Some of them may have special names like Snake Bites, but they're all really just variations of the standard lip ring.
 Caring for a Lip Piercing There are some things you should know before getting a lip ring, though.
 Most lip piercings, except the vertical labret, are both external and oral, meaning that you'll have to care for it with two sets of treatment.
 So, it's a little extra responsibility when it comes to keeping it clean and encouraging it to heal.
 Also, since a portion of the jewelry is inside your mouth (whether it be the back side of a ring or the flat disc of a labret stud), that always poses a risk of damage to your teeth and/or gums.
 It means you need to be extra diligent about your dental care and check every day for signs of wear or deterioration.
 If you see any, you should probably remove the piercing.
 That's not a pleasant prospect, but severe tooth damage and gum erosion are painful, costly, and sometimes irreversible.
 Another thing, particularly with lip and oral piercings: don't smoke!
 Your body heals much better when you don't smoke anyway, but lip and oral piercings get particularly irritated by cigarette smoke and all the nasty toxins that are in it, not to mention it hurts like hell.
 You should also know that a piercing fistula for a CBR or circular barbell will be somewhat curved, while a labret stud piercing is straight.
 Because of that, it's not a good idea to try to switch jewelry styles, because they won't rest properly in the healed fistula, which could irritate it.
 We recommend nothing smaller than a 16 gauge piercing for the lip; 14 gauge for those with full lips.